rough-stuff/wired-elements/README.md

 ![alt Preview](http://i.imgur.com/MwlJBwZ.png)

-The elements are drawn with enough randomness, that now two renderings will be exactly the same - just like two separate hand drawn shapes.
+The elements are drawn with enough randomness that no two renderings will be exactly the same - just like two separate hand drawn shapes.

 [Wired components on Webcomponents.org](https://www.webcomponents.org/collection/wiredjs/wired-elements)